amickael/elite-relay/README.md

 # Elite Relay
 Elite: Dangerous Journal Event Handler

+> [!IMPORTANT]
+> This document is a work-in-progress and may contain incomplete information.

 ## Introduction
 `elite-relay` is a small program that tracks events recorded in your [Elite: Dangerous journal file](https://elite-journal.readthedocs.io/en/latest/) and allows you respond to them in certain ways, including: